toolbuilder/rollup-plugin-test-tools/README.md

 * Unit tests produce TAP output and are standalone - I use [zora](https://www.npmjs.com/package/zora) because it also runs in the browser.
 * Unit tests match this glob `test/**/*test.js`
 * Source code matches this glob `src/**/*.js`
-* The [pnpm](https://pnpm.io/) package manager is installed globally on your system.
-Your project should be able to use another package manager - but I haven't tested this.
+* The [pnpm](https://pnpm.io/) package manager is installed globally on your system for the temporary projects to use.

 If your package needs something else, this package exports the plugins above, and some other functionality, to make creating your configurations easier.